 The theme of the Venice Architecture Biennale 2016

 The poster of the exhibition, representing a woman who looks at the horizon of a desert landscape from atop a ladder, is very intriguing because it invites us to ask ourselves, “what is she seeing?”.
 Aravena explains that the English traveler and writer Bruce Chatwin, during a tour in Peru, once met the German archaeologist Maria Reiche carrying an aluminum ladder with her, on which she was climbing to see the large geoglyphs of Nazca, explaining that their overall scheme can be understood only by looking from a raised position.

 Paolo Baratta, President of the Biennale di Venezia, and the curator of this year’s edition, Alejandro Aravena, at the press conference of the 15th Architecture exhibition

-Such idea of “a different point of view”, that is capable to provide a wider overview of architecture,is the basis on which this year’s Biennale is built upon; Aravena’s idea being that the progress of architecture has no value in itself, but should be an instrument to improve the quality of life by influencing both the material and immaterial dimension of human life.
+Such an idea of “a different point of view”, that is capable to provide a wider overview of architecture, is the basis on which this year’s Biennale is built upon; Aravena’s idea is that the progress of architecture has no value in itself, but should be an instrument to improve the quality of life by influencing both the material and immaterial dimension of human life.

 above: 15th Venice Architecture Biennale – NLÉ, Makoko floating school under construction, Lagos.